BuysDB/HeatingKnobTurner/README.md

 Example:
 1000,1,1000,5,500.0,2006\n

-power : Value between 0 and 1023, how much do we trottle the turner timeout  : how long do we turn current Limiter Amount : how many times are we allowed to exceed the current limit current limit : current limit in mA
+power : Value between 0 and 1023, how much do we throttle the turner timeout  : how long do we turn current Limiter Amount : how many times are we allowed to exceed the current limit current limit : current limit in mA